arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 <a name="Ex1Task3" />
 #### Task 3 – Configuring the Application to Increase Number of Instances ####

 Before you can test the deployed application, you need to configure it.
-In this task, you change the service configuration already deployed to increase the number of instances.
+In this task, you change the service configuration already deployed to manually increase the number of instances.

-1. In the **Windows Azure Management Portal**, go to **Cloud Services** page and click your **MyTodo** service name to open the service **Dashboard**.
+1. In the **Windows Azure Management Portal**, go to the **Cloud Services** page and click your **MyTodo** service name to open the service **Quick Start** page.

 	![Configuring application settings](./Images/configuring-app-settings.png?raw=true "Configuring application settings")